Navigating the Gallatin's grandest rapid.

 The fun begins with eight warm-up class II-III rapids dropping at a gradient of about 35 feet per mile.
 Lava Lake Trailhead identifies your last river exit before entering the gnar.
 Here the river takes a sharp turn to the right; you’ll notice its changed character, with large boulders and a more defined river channel.
 Entrance Exam is the first of the 13 rapids making up the Mad Mile.
 Weaving though Pinball, Old Bridge, Snaggletooth, and Two Scoops will get the adrenaline flowing.
 The river then provides a break, with a mellow few-hundred yards of flat water with a large eddy on river right.
 The eddy provides a chance to catch your breath and build up courage for the crux move on this 120-mile free-flowing river: House Rock.

 House is the most technical and dangerous rapid on the Gallatin.
 The water splits around a large boulder in the center of the river, creating a pinch with little room for error.
 A perfect run through House Rock requires patience and timing.
 Set up on the left.
 As you approach the drop, you’ll see Whacker Rock (hole 1,000-5,000 cfs or wave above 5,000 cfs) forming a horizon line middle left.
 Position your boat between the left shore and Whacker.
 This is a finesse move; the most common mistake is going left too early.
 The result is slamming into the left shore, bouncing back out to the center, and hitting House Rock.

 If you find yourself in the drink, keep your feet up facing downstream, and try to work your way left to the highway side of the river.
 There is no great way to swim the shallow boulder garden—it will be painful 100% of the time.
-If you don’t possess the skills or proper equipment, Montana Whitewater would be happy to take you down Montana’s steepest commercially guided stretch.
+If you don’t possess the skills or proper equipment, hire a guide or stick to the calmer waters upstream.